enigmameister/Portfolio/README.md

-My own porfolio made for RWD version, with theme picker and few animations used by jQuery framework.
+My own porfolio project as RWD version with few jQuery animations and theme picker.